Nvestiq

 Algorithmic trading is more accessible than ever thanks to free tools, data, and learning resources.
 Beginners can:

-Use Jupyter Notebook or similar platforms to test strategies interactively.
+• Use a Jupyter Notebook or a similar platform to test strategies interactively.

 Final Thoughts